PatrickGarlow/Minecraft-Database/README.md

 # Minecraft SQL Database
 # Description
-For a course project I created a database for minecraft.
+As a course project I created a database for minecraft.
 This included various blocks, items, tools, and enchantments that all have relations with eachother.
 This is just a sampling of the games content as a proof of concept.
 Not everything from the game is included and some of the values for enchanting are not exact.
 # Usage
 Download all the files and place them into the same folder.
 Log into a DBMS and input "source s+pgarlow.sql".